klaytn/kips/KIPs/kip-draft_kgp6.md

   **Conditions**
   - every retiredAddress must be approved
   - min required admin’s approval is done for retired contract address.
-  - sum of retired’s balance is greater than treasury amount
+  - sum of retired’s balance is greater than sum of the newbies' amount
     </br>
 - `reset`: resets all storage values to empty objects except rebalanceBlockNumber.
 It can only be called during Initialization, Registration and Approved status.
 - `finalizeContract`: to record the execution result of the rebalance and finalize the contract.
 The storage data cannot be modified after this stage.

 #### Fallback Function

 The smart contract will have a fallback function to revert any payments.
-Since its a treasury contract it should not accept any payments nor it should allow any withdrawal.
+Since its a treasury contract, it should not accept any payments nor it should allow any withdrawal.

 ### Core Logic Overview